Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing

 For example, take iid random vectors from the uniform distribution; i.e. $\forall t,\,\mathcal{E}_t \overset{iid}{\sim} \U{\bbra{-\sqrt{3}, \sqrt{3}}^p} $.
 These $\mathcal{E}_t$ will be independent centered isotropic subgaussian random vectors, giving us we a VAR($ 1 $) model with subgaussian innovations.
 If we take a sequence $ (Z_t)_{t=1}^{T+1} $ generated according to the model, each element $ Z_t$ will be a mean zero subgaussian random vector.
 Note that $ \bstar =A' $.

 \end{exmp}

 \begin{exmp}[VAR with subgaussian Innovations and Omitted Variable] We will study estimation of a VAR(1) process when there are endogenous variables omitted.
-This arises naturally when the underlying DGM is high-dimensional but not all variables are available/observable/measurable to the researcher to do estimation/prediction.
+This arises naturally when the underlying DGM is high-dimensional but not all variables are available (perhaps they are not observable or measurable) to the researcher to do estimation or prediction.
 This also happens when the researcher mis-specifies the scope of the model.

 Notice that the system of the retained set of variables is no longer a finite order VAR (and thus non-Markovian).
 This example serves to illustrate that our theory is applicable to models beyond the finite order VAR setting.